 Grantees should focus on the most critical threats to the participant's housing stability in providing the "minimum necessary" level of assistance.
 Grantees should keep in mind that SSVF funds for temporary financial assistance are limited.
 Providing a disproportionate amount of temporary financial assistance to one participant will limit the total number of participants grantees will be able to serve.
 As stated in the previous section VI.
-E. ("Assistance in Obtaining and Coordinating Other Public Benefits"), all participants should be referred to mainstream income supports for which they may qualify.
+E. ("Assistance in Obtaining and Coordinating Other Public Benefits"), all participants should be referred to mainstream income supports and financial assistance sources for which they may qualify.
 By leveraging and utilizing public sources of emergency and ongoing financial assistance, grantees can minimize the temporary financial assistance payments made with SSVF grant funds.
-See the NOFA for the maximum percentage of total supportive services grant funds that can be used for this purpose.
-Wherever possible, grantees should attempt to connect participants to community resources, such as ESG programs, to obtain comparable assistance.
+See the most recent NOFA for the maximum percentage of total supportive services grant funds that can be used for this purpose.
+Wherever possible, grantees should attempt to connect participants to community resources, such as the federal Emergency Food and Shelter Program, to obtain comparable assistance.
 Grantees should develop internal guidelines for the payment of temporary financial assistance and ensure that participants receiving temporary financial assistance as part of a housing stability plan are informed of such guidelines.